dmurvihill/motion-sdk/docs/markdown/motion-sdk.limitererror.cause.md

 ## LimiterError.cause property

-The underlying error from the rate limiter
+The underlying error from the rate limiter.

 **Signature:**